Skip to main content

 • For a week-to-week tenancy, the tenant lets the landlord know before the last week starts.

 If there is a written lease, it may include additional requirements for giving notice.
+Follow these procedures.

 How much notice must a housing provider give that a written rental agreement is ending and will not be renewed?
+Copy link to this question The link has been copied. ×

 The rules on how much notice a housing provider must give that a written rental agreement is ending and will not be renewed depend on where the property is located.
+If the tenant does not move out after the notice period ends, the landlord An owner of property who rents it out to a tenant must file an eviction case.
+Learn more about what happens after a case is filed in How eviction cases work.

 Most of Illinois: For properties with a written rental agreement that automatically renews and does not have a specific end date: